 What areas can you influence?

-There are a whole load of tasks that you may not have direct responsibility for but you do have influence over.
+You may not have direct responsibility for a whole load of tasks, but you have influence.
 Again, if it helps, make a list.
-A task that springs to mind is working with suppliers.
-You are not the person that necessarily signs the contracts for new suppliers, but you do use them probably more than most so again take some responsibility for this relationship.
+A task that springs to mind are working with suppliers.
+You are not the person who necessarily signs the contracts for new suppliers, but you probably use them more than most, so again, take some responsibility for this relationship.

 Be honest about what you are doing and where you are with tasks

-If you decide to take more ownership of your work, then you’ll have to put your hand up when you might fall behind with deadlines or you are struggling with something.
+If you decide to take more ownership of your work, you’ll have to put your hand up when you might fall behind with deadlines or struggle with something.

 This isn’t necessarily a bad thing.
-If you are working on projects that push and challenge you there will be times you need to seek advice from your Executive (just like any other member of staff).
+However, if you are working on projects that push and challenge you, there will be times you need to seek advice from your Executive (just like any other member of staff).